maciejwolczyk/maciejwolczyk.github.io/_pages/about.md

 I'm a postdoc at [IDEAS NCBR](https://ideas-ncbr.pl/en/) in the Sequential Decision Making group led by [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
 I'm interested primarily in:
 - Sequential Decision Making -- how to use models such as RNNs, transformers, and state-space models in RL and beyond.
 - Fine-tuning RL models -- how to harness the power of foundation models in RL by fine-tuning them online.
-- Adaptation in foundation models -- how to use LLMs/VLMs in completely new scenarios.
+- Adaptation in foundation models -- how to use LLMs/VLMs in completely new decision-making scenarios.

 <h1 id="news"> News </h1>